 Brian began his career at Fort Smith EMS in 1999.
-Brian has worked in multiple disciplines of public safety and assumed the role of Communications Manager of Fort Smith EMS in June 2011.
-As Communications Manager, Brian is responsible for the overall management of the Fort Smith EMS Communications Center, public safety data systems and networks, and grants administration.
-Brian coordinated the construction of the new 9-1-1 center and implementation of new technology and communications systems that brought Fort Smith EMS to the forefront of emergency communications, garnering the prestigious APCO Horizon Award for technological advancements in public safety communications in 2012.
+Brian has extensive experience in multiple disciplines of public safety and currently serves as the Director of Communications and Information Technology.
+Serving in his current role since June 2011, Brian is responsible for the overall management of the Fort Smith EMS 9-1-1 Communications Center, public safety data systems and networks, and grants administration.
+Brian coordinated the construction of the new 9-1-1 center, and since a remodel and enlargement, and several technology upgrades that has kept Fort Smith EMS at the forefront of emergency communications, garnering the prestigious APCO Horizon Award, APCO Technology Leadership Award, and the ZOLL Pulse Award.

-Brian attended the University of Arkansas at Fort Smith and Arkansas Tech University – Ozark Campus.
-Brian is a member of the Arkansas EMT Association and the Arkansas Department of Health’s Section of Emergency Medical Services Arkansas Data Dictionary Workgroup.
+Brian attended the University of Arkansas at Fort Smith and Arkansas Tech University – Ozark.
+Brian is a member of the Arkansas EMT Association and is an active member of the Governor’s Emergency Medical Services Advisory County EMS Data Subcommittee.

 Jennifer began her career with Fort Smith EMS in September 2013.
 As Office Manager, she is responsible for the daily office operations including billing, collections, conflict resolution and billing education.
 An alumna of the University of Central Arkansas, Jennifer brings an extensive knowledge of medical billing and coding to Fort Smith EMS that spans nearly a decade.
 She received her Ambulance Coder certification from the National Academy of Certified Ambulance Coding.
 By working closely with the U.S Department of Health and Human Services, Jennifer has gained an in-depth knowledge of the Health Insurance Portability and Accountability Act (HIPPA).
 She ensures patients privacy rights are maintained in accordance with national guidelines and mandates.